 4. Delete Old Files That Are No Longer Needed

-5. Keep Software Up-to-Date and Install Security Patches Promptly
+5. Keep Software Up-to-Date and Install Security Patches

 6. Protect Your Computer With a Firewall and Antivirus Software

 Firewalls and antivirus software are crucial tools for computer protection.
 A firewall acts as a barrier, blocking harmful incoming connections from the internet.
 Antivirus software scans and removes viruses and malware.
 Keep your security tools updated, be cautious of websites and files, and have a backup plan in case of hacking or infection.